artemis-sbs/sbs_utils/docs/_sources/consoledispatcher.rst.txt

 :py:meth:`~sbs_utils.consoledispatcher.MCommunications.enable_comms` takes a face description and it will set self.face_desc.

-You can use the faces module :doc:`faces` to get some face descriptions.
+You can use :doc:`faces` to get some face descriptions.

 This can be done on a non-player ship and a PlayerShip.
 The system will send the proper information.